-CDA Bldg., Ext.
+CCC-1, Ext.
 2575

-The Child Development Instruction and Services Center is an NAEYC (National Association for the Education of Young Children) accredited laboratory preschool program.
+The Child Development Instruction and Services Center is a laboratory preschool program.

-The Child Development Instruction and Services Center in San Marcos provides services to approximately 150 children ages 18 months to five (5) years of age.
+The Child Development Instruction and Services Center in San Marcos provides services to approximately 150 children ages 18 months (by June 1st) until they begin kindergarten.
 The Center receives funding from the California Department of Education and from parent fees.
 The Center serves children of Palomar College students, faculty, staff, and community members.
 The Center also serves as a laboratory for students who are Child Development majors.
-Students are trained in proper room environments, appropriate group experiences, activities and techniques.
+Students are trained in proper room environments, appropriate group experiences, activities, and techniques.

-The San Marcos Center is open from 7:00 a.m. to 6:00 p.m., Monday through Friday.
+The San Marcos Center is open from 7:00 a.m. to 5:45 p.m., Monday through Friday.
 Children must be enrolled in a minimum of two days.
-Enrollment is not available on a drop in basis.
-Subsidized services are provided to the children of income qualified Palomar College students at no or low cost, based on family size and income.
+Enrollment is not available on a drop-in basis.
+Subsidized services are provided to the children of income-qualified Palomar College students at no or low cost, based on family size and income.